jacksund/simmate/README.md

 ## Need help or have a suggestion?

-Post your questions and feedback [here in our discussion section](https://github.com/jacksund/simmate/discussions/categories/q-a).
+Post your questions and feedback [in our discussion section](https://github.com/jacksund/simmate/discussions/categories/q-a).